fpetrakov/fpetrakov/README.md

-# Привет, меня зовут Федя 👋
-- Telegram - @fpetrakov
+# Hey there, my name is Fedor 👋